 2. It makes the employees’ work easier

-In a warehouse that doesn’t implement barcoding, employees have to go to and fro.
+In a warehouse without a barcode system, employees have to go to and fro.
 However, it’s much faster for employees to whip out their scanners with mobile barcoding devices and get to work immediately.
 Barcoding saves a lot of time and takes off a lot of weight from the workload.

 3. Processes are much faster with barcoding